 Experience: Six years of increasingly responsible administrative experience in county government including two years of management responsibility.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in business or public administration or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in business or public administration, political science, government, management, or a related field.

 KNOWLEDGE, SKILLS, AND ABILITIES

 Principles and practices of public administration, including county government structure and administration.

 Principles and practices of policy development and implementation.

 Principles and practices of leadership, motivation, team building, and conflict resolution.